Ye vs. the People: Release and reception

 West premiered the song by playing it on a loop for Los Angeles radio station Power 106 on April 27, 2018.
 While the song was played, the DJs often refrained "POWER 106."
 During West's appearance on the radio station, he announced the song's release as a single.
 On April 30, 2018, "Ye vs. the People" was released for digital download and streaming as a single by West's record labels GOOD Music and Def Jam.
-At the time, it was not known if the song was set for release on West's then-upcoming eight studio album.
+At the time, it was not known if the song was set for release on West's then-upcoming eighth studio album.

 "Ye vs. the People" was met with mixed reviews from music critics, who were generally split in their feelings towards its political nature.
 The staff from Variety labeled the song "a point-for-point debate" that features West putting across "some of his most coherent, if still highly debatable and naive, arguments about his pro-Trump stance to date" and gave credit to him for allowing "T.I. plenty of room to make his case as well."
 Writing for National Review, Armond White commented that the song "mops up" Kendrick Lamar's "litany of immiserated ghetto complaints by using hip-hop" for revival of African-American discourse alongside stating West "urges his widened audience to rethink the current controversy" with his "exploration of musical styles and public address."
 White explained that West presents "his case while advancing political discussion," which he viewed numerous hip hop albums by other artists as failing to do and praised him for actually presenting a conversation while viewing the song as lacking similarities to propaganda.
 Despite opining that "T.I. does not rap at West's level," White complemented how his voice "has that Southern drawl that legions of white pop critics and culture vultures swear by as the only genuine Negro voice."
 Sam Moore of NME described the song as "far superior" to "Lift Yourself" and highlighted the "excellently-crafted" sample-driven instrumental, as well as opining that the "plain-talking" from T.I. "clearly wins the day" on the song.